Six years ago, we compared ArcGIS vs QGIS. The response was incredible and we thank you for that.

-The major selling point in ArcGIS Pro is that you can securely use it behind your firewall.
-If you want to take a different approach to geocoding in ArcGIS Pro, LocateXT creates coordinates based on written text.
+The major selling point of ArcGIS Pro is that you can securely use it behind your firewall.
+If you want to take a different approach to geocode in ArcGIS Pro, LocateXT creates coordinates based on written text.

 For any recreational user, QGIS 3 should suffice.
 There are just so many geocoders services available today that you should explore your options before you pay.

 22. Symbology – Adding a fresh coat of paint

 Cartography has always been a strength for QGIS and it still remains the case.
 For instance, it has improved color ramps, point clustering, and the option to save your favorite symbol.
 You can also override symbol patches in the legend through the style manager.

 But when it comes to pure choice, ArcGIS Pro delivers a world-class set of symbols and color schemes.